-- (a) Where transportation is provided by the employer to the job and the place of accommodation is not within reasonable walking distance from the job site, or during cold weather, transportation shall be provided by the employer. - (b) Employees will not be paid travel time or travel allowance to jobs located within a 33-kilometer radius of the place of accommodation which is closest to the job site, and which has rooms available, unless required by the employer to carry men and/or materials to the site in which case the fifty-eight (\$0.58) cents mileage allowance will apply. - (c) Workers on night shift will be reimbursed for receipted expenses incurred on the last day of work at the end of the week, or the last shift of the job, where they keep their room in order to rest prior to returning home.
+- (a) Where transportation is provided by the employer to the job and the place of accommodation is not within reasonable walking distance from the job site, or during cold weather, transportation shall be provided by the employer. - (b) Employees will not be paid travel time or travel allowance to jobs located within a 33-kilometer radius of the place of accommodation which is closest to the job site, and which has rooms available, unless required by the employer to carry men and/or materials to the site in which case the mileage allowance stipulated in the travel allowance memo posted at www.clra.org will apply.

+(c) Workers on night shift will be reimbursed for receipted expenses incurred on the day prior to the first shift, and the last day of work at the end of the week, or the last shift of the job, where they keep their room in order to rest prior to returning home, and provide receipts for that accommodation.